Skip to main content

 enum

 As they're encountered in common programming languages, enum variables typically hold one of a set of predefined values.
 While this is how Zeek's enum type behaves inside the Zeek scripting language, when the enum type is output in a Zeek log, the log does not communicate any such set of "allowed" values as they were originally defined.
-Therefore, these values are represented with a ZSON type name bound to the Zed string type.
+Therefore, these values are represented with a type name bound to the Zed string type.
 See the text above regarding type definitions for more details.

 port

-The numeric values that appear in Zeek logs under this type are represented in ZSON with a type name of port bound to the uint16 type.
+The numeric values that appear in Zeek logs under this type are represented in Zed with a type name of port bound to the uint16 type.
 See the text above regarding type names for more details.

 set